Obama's counterterrorism chief takes fresh stab at closing Guantanamo

 Her brief today extends far beyond Guantanamo, encompassing cyber security, Ebola, and the militant group Islamic State, policy areas that some critics say have seen mixed success.

 The new “Gitmo” plan may face a rough road.
-An administration official said it contains no “silver bullet” and does not endorse a specific U.S. facility for receiving 50 or so prisoners determined to be part of an “irreducible minimum” that cannot be let go.
+A White House official said it contains no “silver bullet” and does not endorse a specific U.S. facility for receiving 50 or so prisoners determined to be part of an “irreducible minimum” that cannot be let go.
 Some 112 prisoners are held at the prison now, down from 242 when Obama came into office.

-In the end, Monaco may need her boss’ help to get Republican backing for the effort to close the facility.
+In the end, Monaco may need her boss’ help to get Republican approval for a domestic detention facility.

 “There’s a limit to what even a shrewd negotiator or professional like Lisa can do,” said Phillip Carter, a former Pentagon official who worked on detainee policy in 2009.
 “Some of these things will have to be resolved by the president and members of Congress directly.”